Access Your Future Career

 We offer a broad range of Access to Higher Education/Undergraduate courses which have been designed for adults aged 19+ who have been out of full time education for some time and are aiming to join university or undergraduate courses.
 Access courses are one year part time courses and are nationally recognised Level 3 qualifications, validated by the awarding body OCNLR (The Open College Network London Region).

-You will be required to take GCSEs in English Language and Mathematics in conjunction with their Access course if they do not already have these qualifications at grade C or above and we aim to give you this opportunity alongside the Access course.
+You will be required to take GCSEs in English Language and Mathematics in conjunction with the Access course if you do not already have these qualifications at grade C or above and we aim to give you this opportunity alongside the Access course.

 Many of our Access students progress on to university level courses, however you are advised to check that you meet specific university entrance requirements for the course you plan to study on completion of your Access course, as these will vary from one course to another.
 For some courses, compulsory subject requirements may also apply.
 See below for our full listing.